Investments for the Future

 Partners: François Rabelais University in Tours, University of Montpellier, INSERM, CNRS, INRA, Tours University Hospital, Montpellier Cancer Institute (ICM)

-Project coordinator: Professor Hervé Watier, University of Tours
+Project Coordinator: Professor Hervé Watier, University of Tours

-Deputy Coordinator: Dr. André Pèlegrin, Montpellier Research Institute
+Associate Coordinator: Dr. André Pèlegrin, Montpellier Research Institute

 National infrastructure in biology and health